Giveth/giveth-wiki/wiki/dapp/product-definition.md

 - [**Delegate**](#product-definition-delegate) is the sole owner of a DAC and can delegate money from the DAC to a Campaign or a Milestone within the Campaign.
 - [**Giver**](#product-definition-giver) gives (donates) funds (Ether) to a DAC, Campaign or a Milestone.
 - [**Milestone Manager**](#product-definition-milestone-manager) is responsible for making sure that a Milestone is accomplished.
-- [**Milestone Reviewer**](#product-definition-milestone-reviewer) reviews the completion of a Milestone.
+- [**Milestone Reviewer**](#product-definition-milestone-reviewer) reviews the completion of a Milestone (Optional).
 - [**Recipient**](#product-definition-recipient) receives donations upon completion of Milestones.

-Please note: Any entity within the Giveth system is represented by an Ethereum address.
+Please note: Every entity within the Giveth system is represented by an Ethereum address.
 For now these are simple accounts created upon registration; eventually, these roles could be filled by a multisig, oracle, DAO, etc.

 ## Giveth in Depth

-Lets have a second, more in-depth, look at the Giveth system.
+Let's have a second, more in-depth, look at the Giveth system.
 There are 3 distinct entities in the system which are handling the flow of donations.
 The relations between them are depicted in [Figure 1](#product-definition-fig-relations).
 Each of these 3 entities corresponds to one or more smart contracts.

 ![Relations between DACs, Campaigns and Milestones](../images/product-definition/relations.svg)